Qaidi Band: Soundtrack

 The lyrics for the songs have been written by Kausar Munir, Habib Faisal, Peter Muxka Manuel and Sidhant Mago.
 All the songs featured in the film are sung by Arijit Singh and Yashita Sharma.
 The soundtrack consists of 9 songs and was released on 26 July 2017 by YRF Music.

 Critical reception

-The film received mixed reviews from critics.
-A review in Hindustan Times gave the film a 2 out of 5 rating but praised the composer stating, "the genius of music composer Amit Trivedi, who is the real star of this interesting yet ordinary film."
+The film garnered mixed reviews from critics.
+In a review published by Hindustan Times, it received a rating of 2 out of 5.
+However, the review also lauded the music composer, Amit Trivedi, hailing him stating that "the genius of music composer Amit Trivedi, who is the real star of this interesting yet ordinary film."